-The Competition Venue should be compact with a central area which is the 'heart' of the Qualifier.
-The Competition Venue shall include all administration, race management, jury and equipment inspection offices, boat parks and the Field of Play.
+The Competition Venue should be compact with a central area which is the 'heart' of the Last Chance Regatta.
+The Competition Venue shall include all administration, race management, jury and equipment inspection offices, boat parks, media centre, broadcast facilities and the Field of Play.
 The overall size of the venue and the plan for communications and logistics are vital issues.
 The accessibility of the venue to all classes is key to athletes, teams, staff, volunteers and visitors.